Language selection

 Bilateral relations

-2024 marks the 60th anniversary of diplomatic relations between Jordan and Canada.
+2024 marked the 60th anniversary of diplomatic relations between Jordan and Canada.
 Jordan is a key partner for Canada in the Middle East, as demonstrated by our significant international assistance to Jordan and our cooperation in multiple key areas.
 Aside from promoting regional and international stability, mainly through the support and advocacy of sustainable solutions to the conflict in Syria, and the Israeli-Palestinian peace process, our shared interests include:

 Canada and Jordan also share strong people to-people links through a Jordanian-Canadian community largely centred in Toronto, Jordanian students studying in Canada, and Canadians living and working in Jordan.
 Canada is represented in Jordan by its embassy in Amman, which is one of our largest in the region.
 Jordan is represented in Canada by its embassy in Ottawa.